flaviostutz/co-coder/examples/sample-complete-prompt.md

 * If source code was generated, start the output with "outcome: code-generated" and generate file output contents using the following template: "File: {file name with relative path}: ```{file contents}```"

-* If asking for more files, start the output with "outcome: files-requested" followed by the list of requested files using the format "File: {file name}"
+* If asking for more files, start the output with "outcome: files-requested" followed by the list of requested files using the format "File: {file name} ({relevance score})"

+* If you have more source codes that could be generated, indicate that with the text "note: more-codes-to-be-generated"

 * Don't explain the reasoning, only generate code or questions